olivierantonelli/blog/_sources/intro.md

-# Welcome to my blog
+# Welcome to this collection of articles

-This is a small blog with a couple of Jupyter notebooks about data science.
+The articles are about data science ( AI, machine learning and Python programming)

 ```{tableofcontents}
 ```